Treaty of Lunéville: Final round

 The final negotiations concerned mainly boundaries and indemnities in Italy.
 The Grand Duchy of Tuscany was a major issue.
 The terms of Campo Formio were accepted by Austria for Germany, and only the nature and the methods of compensation for imperial princes losing territory had to be decided.
 As of 30 December, the emperor was offering to accept the Oglio (rather than the Adda) as the boundary of his territory in Italy if he held onto the Legations, and the Duke of Modena was indemnified for his losses in Italy, not Germany.
 Since the fighting continued in Italy while negotiations were underway at Lunéville, Cobenzl was forced to adjust his demands successively eastward as the French advanced in Italy.
 By 5 January, he was willing to accept the Chiese, by 9 January the Mincio and by 15 January the Adige and the Fossa Maestra.

 On 16 January, the Austrian and French commanders in Italy concluded the Armistice of Treviso, which left the fortress of Mantua in Austrian hands.
 Cobenzl was not aware of that at the time of his sixth official conference with Joseph on 25 January.
 France demanded the cession of the fortresses of Mantua, Peschiera, Legnano, Ferrara and Ancona and the expulsion of the Grand Duke of Tuscany from Italy in return for an armistice in Italy.
 Since the Armistice of Steyr was expiring, both sides agreed to extend it as well.
 As a result, Mantua was lost to Austria.

-On 1 February, France accepted an Austrian request to allow a representative of the Two Sicilies to take part in the negotiations although that did not happen.
+On 1 February, France accepted an Austrian request to allow a representative of Naples and Sicily to take part in the negotiations although that did not happen.
 The final week was taken up by the issue of the Left Bank of the Rhine and the Empire.
 Austria wanted another congress like the Congress of Rastatt to make peace for the Empire.
 Napoleon demanded that Francis sign on behalf of himself, his own territories and the Holy Roman Empire.
 The treaty was finally signed at 5:00 in the evening on 9 February 1801.